Super-Protocol/docs/docs/marketplace/confidentiality.md

 ## Validation

-The Tunnel Client signs the fingerprint of the domain SSL/TLS certificate with the order certificate's private key.
+The tunnel client signs the fingerprint of the domain SSL/TLS certificate with the order certificate's private key.
 Then, it provides to the Check Confidentiality service:

 - The SSL/TLS certificate fingerprint—the expected fingerprint.
 - The fingerprint signature.
-A valid signature means the Tunnel Client has the private key to the order certificate.
+A valid signature means the tunnel client has the private key to the order certificate.
 - The order certificate chain to check that all the certificates in the chain have not expired or been revoked.
 A valid certificate chain means the order is being processed in a correct TEE.

 ## Fingerprint comparison